jillianweiss/CIM540/Final/FinalDraft2/codeplan.md

 3. the month and day of the release,
 4. and the production company.

 Then, I created movie objects (which is the bars of the graph), using the information collected from the file.
-Using different variables, I was able to change the color of the graphs depending on Production Company and Season when a specific button (another oject) was clicked.
+Using different variables, I was able to change the color of the graphs depending on Production Company and Season when a specific button (another object) was clicked.